The Complete Setup Guide for the Sony a1

 Video AF Transition Speed

-While many professionally videographers tend to stick with MF to rack focus their shots, the AF systems on cameras such as the a1 have continued to offer more and settings to help AF look smooth and natural in video.
-One of those settings is the “AF Transition Speed” which determines the focus transition speed when focus changes from one spot to another.
-If the move is too fast or too slow, it can throw off the viewing experience for the audience.
-The setting ranges from Slow (1) to Fast (5).
+While many professional videographers tend to stick with MF to rack focus their shots, the AF systems on cameras such as the a1 have continued to offer more settings to help AF look smooth and natural in the video.
+One of those settings is the “AF Transition Speed,” which determines the focus transition speed when the focus changes from one spot to another.
+If the move is too fast or slow, it can throw off the viewing experience for the audience.
+The setting ranges from Slow (1) to Fast (7).

 This setting can be found in the “Focus” menu tab, under the “1: AF/MF” with “AF Transition Speed”.